hanaCasey/BHVizData/log.md

 07.04.23: Signatures extracted.
 Decoding the website containing the signatures and subjects proves very difficult, because it has wrong level descriptions.

 12.04.23: Signatures extracted and translated.
 However only 60'000 books have a valid signature according to the list that I have.
 Excel sheet with signature to text found by talking to Michael Schmitz.
 A lot of data cleaning necessary.

+18.04.23: Meeting with Golo Maurer and Pavla Langer: no full digital list of the signatures exist.
+Martin Raspe takes care of a database of all the newly added entries (called SyCa)